 Located at the top of Main Street, Brooks Nature Park with its serene Cox Pond is a 2.75 acre neighborhood park whose architecture and focal point are provided by nature.
 This historic location was the original water source for the settlers of the valley and offers natural wonders found nowhere else in Utah.
 Botanists have discovered plants that grow only in this unique microclimate protected by canyon walls from harsh winds and insulated by lush plant life.
 Water percolating from the surrounding red cliffs creates emergent natural springs which fill the pond and supply the water for the historic Waterwalk down Main Street.
 The park is easily enjoyed by walking the gravel path under the shade of a variety of trees.
 At the top of the park the trail reaches a small amphitheater and more adventurous hikers can continue up the canyon into the Red Cliffs Desert Reserve trail system.
 Relax and have a picnic at the trellis covered pavilion.

 No, they damage the turf and are NOT ALLOWED.

-You will be given a Facility Reservation Permit to keep with you during your activity.
-The Reservation Card is to be put up at least one hour before your reservation to let people know that the area is reserved.
+You will be emailed a Facility Reservation Permit to keep with you during your activity.
+You may post your Facility Reservation Permit, if desired, at least one hour before your reservation begins to let people know that the area is reserved.
 The City of St. George is not responsible for doing so.

 7:00 a.m.-11:00 a.m.; 12:00 p.m.-4:00 p.m.; and 5:00 p.m.- 9:00 p.m.